priyanshuchaudhary53/pricing-table-for-elementor/readme.txt

 3. Pricing Table Style 3

 == Changelog ==
+= 0.1.3 2024-05-20 =
+- New: Added support for rendering HTML in the Pros & Cons description
+- Fix: Fixed the issue with the SVG icon color not changing

 = 0.1.2 - 2024-05-19 =
 - New: Added custom duration field
 - New: Added dynamic tags support to the button link